smebberson/RedBee-AS3/README.markdown

 ## Features

-*	recieve an asynchronous tag swipe event
+*	recieve an asynchronous tag swipe event (theoretically supports other asynchronous events, but are untested as yet)
+*	retrieve the firmware version of the RedBee